Spring Boot Best Practices for Production-Ready Applications

 Logging Best Practices

 Structured logging with correlation IDs makes debugging distributed systems possible.
-Use MDC (Mapped Diagnostic Context) to thread request context through your logs.
+Use MDC (Mapped Diagnostic Context) to thread request context through your logs so that a single request can be traced across every line it produced, even under heavy concurrency.

 @Component